 These changes will need time to take effect on your router.

-Therefore, you should confirm from an official source whether there is a spectrum outage going on.
+Therefore, you should confirm with an official source whether a spectrum outage is occurring.
 You can find this out through two methods:

-One, you can go to the Spectrum website and check the dedication section for outages, where you can find information about ongoing system outages.
-Alternatively, to understand whether your area is affected, you can also chat with a customer service representative.
+One, you can visit the Spectrum website and check the dedication section for outages, where you can find information about ongoing system issues.
+Alternatively, to determine whether your area is affected, you can also contact a customer service representative.
 They will be able to provide you with a more specific answer.

 If there is an ongoing outage, there is not much you can do.
-Instead, you will have to wait until the outage has been taken care of.
-Only then rebooting the device and resetting the device will come in handy.
+Instead, you will have to wait until the outage has been resolved.
+Only then, rebooting and resetting the device will be beneficial.

 Fix #2 Check Your Spectrum Account

-So, before we move to the system-level issues, you have to make sure that your account is active and that it can connect to the internet.
+Before we proceed to the system-level issues, please ensure that your account is active and can connect to the internet.

 Once again, you can seek professional support from Spectrum to understand whether there is an issue with your Spectrum account.